Top of the page

 Your ear will probably feel blocked or stuffy.
 This usually gets better as the eardrum heals and after the doctor takes the cotton or gauze packing out of the ear canal.
 The doctor will take out the packing 1 to 2 weeks after surgery.
 Some bloody fluid may drain from your ear for 1 to 3 days after the packing is removed.

-While you are healing, it is important to avoid getting water in your ear.
+While you are healing, it's important to avoid getting water in your ear.
 Your ears may be very sensitive to noise at first.
 Try to avoid places that are very noisy.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.